gogs/docs/en-US/features/webhook.md

 # Webhook

-Gogs supports web hooks for repository events, you can find it in settings page(`/:username/:reponame/settings/hooks`).
+Gogs supports web hooks for repository events; you can find it in the settings page (`/:username/:reponame/settings/hooks`).
 All event pushes are POST requests, and we currently support three versions of formats: Gogs, Slack, and Discord.

 ### Event information

-Following shows an example of event information that will be sent by Gogs to Payload URL:
+The following shows an example of event information that will be sent by Gogs to the Payload URL:

 ```